Efforts & Results

 Over 500 additional offenders have not paid the court-ordered "Colin's Law" fees and may be under driver’s license suspension for non-payment

-600+ violators have completed the class
+750 + violators will have completed the class by October, 2022

-48 have “failed to show” for the classes
+An undetermined amount have “failed to show” for the classes

 223 have been reported to DMV as “non-compliant” for further action by the DMV